The Australian Labor Party support a fair pathway to citizenship for all New Zealanders residing in Australia.

 More recently the Coalition Government announced a proposed new pathway to permanent residency in February 2016.
 We have posted about this frequently and will continue to provide updates on the progress of this option.

-For more details on the lobbying work Oz Kiwi has been involved in refer to Lobbying Government.
+For more details on the lobbying work Oz Kiwi has been involved in refer to Advocating to Government.